-Due to the escalating COVID-19 community spread, we are restricting all visitors across the Centura Health System.
-This includes visitors to the emergency departments, inpatient areas, ambulatory sites and other facilities.
+Due to the escalating COVID-19 community spread, we are restricting all visitors across the Centura Health System in accordance with Centers for Disease Control and Prevention (CDC) recommendations.
 As the COVID-19 status continues to evolve, we encourage you to check back, as visitor restrictions are subject to change.

 COVID-19 Confirmed Patients or COVID-19 Patients Under Investigation:

 - No visitors are allowed

 NOTE: Patients with disabilities (which is defined by the ADA as a physical or mental impairment that substantially limits one or more major life activities, a person who has a history or record of such an impairment, or a person who is perceived by others as having such an impairment) who require help with the provision of medical or behavioral health care, activities of daily living, speaking for the patient or keeping the patient safe, may have a designated assistance person if requested.
 Appropriate PPE must be worn.

 - All visitors must check in at the front desk or ER.

 - Visitors must be 18 years or older unless they are the parent of a hospitalized child.

 - Visitors are limited to one visitor per day, per patient.

 - A mask or face covering is required to be worn in all areas of our clinic, including exam rooms or hospital.